-- 100 ways to make a difference in your community (Copyright © Youth Service America) – Young people are serving their communities at record numbers.
+- Youth Changing the World (Copyright © Youth Service America) [ PDF 3.82M] – Young people are serving their communities at record numbers.
 Each year, approximately 13 million teens give 2.4 billion hours of service back to their communities.
 This fact sheet list some ideas for how you can make a difference in your community.

 - The Fun Works – Have you ever wondered what career possibilities exist in fields that interest you?
 For example, do you enjoy art, music, or science?
 Would you like to find information about interesting jobs that involve them?
 Are you curious about what a day on the job might be like, how much money you would make, or what training you would need?
 If you are a middle-level student, ages 11-15, or in grades 6-9, then this site is for YOU!
 Sit back, relax, and explore the exciting world of science, technology, engineering, and mathematics careers!

 - My Future.com – This Web site is presented by the Department of Defense.
 The goal of the site is to help students understand the opportunities available to them after graduation, and better prepare them for the choices and challenges they have ahead.
 You can also learn more about opportunities in the Army, Marine Corps, Navy, Air Force, and Coast Guard.